HorizonRDK/tros_en/docs/tros.md

 The code of TogetheROS.Bot is hosted on GitHub under the HorizonRDK organization link: [HorizonRDK](https://github.com/HorizonRDK).

 ## Communication
-Communication is Horizon's optimized and extended communication component on ROS2 Foxy version.
+Communication is Horizon's optimized and extended communication component on ROS2 Foxy/Humble version.

 Main Features include: